The Global Archives of the Ecumenical Institute and Institute of Cultural Affairs

 Sustaining an Intentional Life of Service (SAILS): The SAILS workship is an event in which people explore their life purpose and direction, evaluate their engagement in history, and form the standpoint of profound vocation.
 SAILS is designed for those who are committed to the future of this planet, or who are seeking tools and methods for such commitment.

 The course is designed as a typical 44-hour weekend retreat, but can also be tailored as 2 one-day events for various audiences.
 It has been used in congregations, with groups of service providers and for college students, usually ending with a festive potluck dinner.
 This file contains the Beginning Planning, a colorful brochure, a detailed Participants Guidebook, and Resources which also includes suggested revisions.
-SAILS is a course designed by ICA Denver colleagues inspired by an ICA course, The Vocational Journey Lab.
+SAILS is a course designed by ICA Denver colleagues inspired by the ICA created, Vocational Journey Lab.